-The way out of the Labyrinth is thoroughly known, we have only to follow the hero thread that Ariadne gave us to escape the Minotaur.”
+“The way out of the Labyrinth is thoroughly known, we have only to follow the hero thread that Ariadne gave us to escape the Minotaur.”
 Joseph Campbell.

-> Who is this Hero?
+Who is this Hero?
 It is the Ego, our Ego, yours and mine that is going to be the new hero.
 The one who is required to go on a perilous journey to confront the demons that guard a great treasure, save the kingdom, find the magic elixir, and in doing so transform ourselves along the way.
-Not only saving the kingdom but marring the princess, live “happily ever after” and inherits the Kingdom.
-The princess is our own Soul for men anyway.
-These stories came down to us from a time of gender certainty, times change and new questions are being asked of us around gender issues, especially now we are not totally dependent on men to provide and women to create a home.
+Not only saving the kingdom but marring the Princess, live “happily ever after” and inherit the Kingdom.
+The Princess is our own Soul for the Masculine (which includes women of course) anyway.
 However, the beloved is still the beloved and in the Sufi and other traditions, the beloved is a code word for the divine, that glorious transpersonal part of ourselves.